 A CellML <model> may contain any number of <component> elements.
-Each <component> must have a name attribute, the value of which is a unique identifier for the component within the current model.
+Each <component> must have a name attribute, the value of which is a unique identifier for the component amongst all other components within the current model.
 The value of the name attribute is used to reference the component in other parts of the model, such as in connections and groups.
+If a component is being declared in an <import> element, the <component> element must also have a component\ref attribute.
+The component\ref attribute is explained in Section 9.

-A <component> may contain any of the elements in the following list in any order.
-Again, recommended best practice is for elements placed within the <component> element to appear in the order given in the following list.
+A component> may contain any of the elements in the following list in any order.
+Again, recommended best practice is for elements placed within the component> element to appear in the order given in the following list.

-- <units> A modeller can declare a set of units to use within the component, as described in Section 5. - <variable> A component may contain any number of <variable> elements, which define variables that may be mathematically related in the equation blocks contained in the component.
+- <units> A modeller can define a set of units to use within the component, as described in Section 5. - <variable> A component may contain any number of <variable> elements, which define variables that may be mathematically related in the equation blocks contained in the component.
 Variables are discussed in Section 3.2.3. - <reaction> A component may contain <reaction> elements, which are used to provide chemical and biochemical context for the equations describing a reaction.
 It is recommended that only one <reaction> element appear in any <component> element.
 The definition of reaction information is described in Section 7. - <mathml:math> A component may contain a set of mathematical relationships between the variables declared in this component.
 These equations are marked up using MathML, as discussed in Section 4.
 The mathml prefix is used to indicate that the <math> element is in the MathML namespace.